We research and explore the coolest ghost towns and historic locations in Ohio!

 Location: Jefferson Township, Preble County – On New Paris – El Dorado Rd about a mile east of Morrison – Mikesell Rd

-Location: Israel Township Preble County & Oxford Township, Bulter County – On US Route 27 at the intersection of Jones Rd
+Location: Israel Township Preble County and Oxford Township, Bulter County – On US Route 27 at the intersection of Jones Rd

 Gideon Sears Howe (1799-1875) and Sarah (McClay) Howe (1808-1883) purchased a section of land on US Route 27 from Miami University in Oxford in 1832 and built a stagecoach stop with a tavern and inn.
 They platted College Corner in 1837 and sold the tavern in 1840.
 Successive owners continued similar operations into the 1970s.
 The building was added to the National Register of Historic Places in 1976.
 It’s currently listed on airbnb.com for overnight stays.
 College Corner was never a large town, but the strategic location on the border with Indiana has always kept it intact.
 The current population is around 400 residents.